 - In funnel analyses to understand where users are dropping off on the path towards a macro conversion

-- As operational metrics for Product Managers to identify where the are opportunities to improve the macro conversion (see more on metrics for a Product Manager here).
+- As operational metrics for Product Managers to identify where the are opportunities to improve the macro conversion (read more on metrics).

 Macro and micro conversions are important in understanding and optimizing your site and your marketing strategy so it’s critical to understand them and to carefully select them.